-You’re a proficient backcountry skier, with experience in snow safety, rescue techniques, and the etiquette needed to travel through avalanche terrain—but you seek to climb the peaks that surround your current lines.
-Here, in the Northwest, “volcano season” has arrived.
+You’re a proficient backcountry skier, with experience in snow safety, rescue techniques, and the etiquette needed to travel through avalanche terrain—but now you seek to climb the peaks that surround your current lines.
+Here in the Northwest, “volcano season” has arrived.
 With a more consolidated snow pack, spring is a great time of year to try a new activity in the mountains.
-Graduating from ski touring to ski mountaineering requires the prerequisite gear.
+Graduating from ski touring to ski mountaineering requires additional gear and skills.
 In addition to your beacon, shovel, probe, here’s a quick look at what else you’ll need and why.

 1. Lightweight Ski Touring Setup